 Storage Capacities: 1TB, 2TB, 4TB | Item Dimensions L x W x H: 4.8 x 0.6 x 3.2 in | Read and Write speeds: 90MB/s and 103MB/s | USB 2.0 and USB 3.0: Yes

 Seagate drives are more compliant with numerous operating systems with impressive read and write speeds above 90MBs/s and 103MBs/s running at 5400 RPM.
-It is a 2.5-inch drive which offers enough data storage for up to 1,000 hours of digital video, up to 250 two-hour DVD films, up to 320,000 digital photos, up to 16,660 hours of digital music.
+It is a 2.5-inch drive that offers enough data storage for up to 1,000 hours of digital video, up to 250 two-hour DVD films, up to 320,000 digital photos, up to 16,660 hours of digital music.
 Like the rest of the entries, it is USB 2.0 and USB 3.0 compatible.

 It is very neat and works right out of the box, you can drag and drop to save files to the drive.
-It has a thick plastic shell and a very smooth 3D texture on it which will prevent it from drifting off any surface.
+The drive has a thick plastic shell and a very smooth 3D texture on it which will prevent it from drifting off any surface.
 It is very light and you can easily slip it into your pocket and carry it around.

 The drive is automatically recognized by the Windows operating system – no software to install and nothing to configure.
 It comes formatted for Windows which the Mac reads just fine or it can be reformatted in a couple of minutes to a native Mac OSX format.